martius-lab/dominic/README.md

     Poetry (version 1.4.0)
     ```

 4. Now we want to use Python 3.8 to create virtual environment.
-This is ensured to work with isaacgym preview version 4. `python >= 3.10` will definitely not work with the cluster_utils package.
+This is ensured to work with isaacgym preview version 4.
 First make sure that you are in a clean environment.
 Deactivate all conda env virtualenv environments and delete any `.venv` in the root folder of your legged_gym clone.
 Call:
     ```bash
     poetry env use /usr/bin/python3.8
     ```